carpentries/sandpaper-docs/learners/migrating-from-styles.md

 bash add-lesson.sh carpentries-incubator/YOUR-LESSON-NAME
 ```

-But you may wish to populate this script with some function calls to clean up various common artifacts produced by the transition.
+But you may wish to populate this script with some function calls to clean up various common artifacts produced by the transition, or to preserve any [custom workflows](#custom-workflows) you have added to your lesson repository.
 Look at the `.R` scripts in the [`carpentries-incubator/`](https://github.com/carpentries/lesson-transition/tree/main/carpentries-incubator), [`datacarpentry`](https://github.com/carpentries/lesson-transition/tree/main/datacarpentry), [`librarycarpentry`](https://github.com/carpentries/lesson-transition/tree/main/librarycarpentry), and [`swcarpentry`](https://github.com/carpentries/lesson-transition/tree/main/swcarpentry) directories of the `lesson-transition` repository for inspiration.

 ### 3. Run the transition tool{#transition}